ScriptTiger/FLACSFX/README.md

 --------------------------|-----------------------------------------------------------------------------------------------------
  `-o <file>`              | Destination file

 `-` can be used in place of `<file>` to designate standard output as the destination, allowing you to quickly pipe the WAV data to a compatible application, such as VLC, without having to extract it to an actual file.
+For piping to FFmpeg, you must skip the first 44 bytes of the header and use input parameters to define the audio stream (i.e. to define a stereo audio stream of 24-bit depth and 48 kHz sample rate in order to convert it to AAC and save it as an M4A, you would use the following: `MyFlaxSFX -o - | ffmpeg -skip_initial_bytes 44 -f s24le -ar 48k -ac 2 -i - out.m4a`).

 Without any arguments, the embedded FLAC data will be transcoded into the working directory to a WAV file of the same name as the executable, except with the `.wav` extension.
 So, command-line usage is only optional and the end user can just execute the application as they would any other application for this default behavior.